National icon: the Tasmanian Devil

 What the Tasmanian Devil lacks in size, however, it makes up for with bone-crushing jaws and threatening displays of dominance during noisy communal feeding.
 Without their presence, feral cats and foxes would overtake the island, devastating small populations of mammals like quolls, bandicoots and New Holland mice.
 They also play a key role in the ecosystem, scavenging and breaking down dead animals.

 But our Devils have been having a hard time of late, classified as Endangered thanks to a loss of habitat, a crippling cancerous disease and falling victim to car strikes.
 However, conservation efforts have made big strides in recent years to ensure the survival of this iconic animal and you can help too, by supporting the Wilderness Society's push for stronger nature laws.
 This will help protect the Tassie Devil's habitat, places like the national parks and conservation areas detailed below, where you may be lucky enough to hear its haunting, timeless cry.

 Where to see them

-Once abundant across mainland Australia - it's thought that dingoes largely hunted them out some 3500 years ago - Tasmanian Devils are now only found in Tasmania.
+Once abundant across mainland Australia - it's thought that competition with dingoes contributed to their demise 3500 years ago - Tasmanian Devils are now only found in Tasmania.
 They can be seen all over the island, but are more common in the forests and coastal heathlands of Tasmania’s eastern half and north-west coast.
 If you're on a mission to spot this Australian icon, here's where to head: